 - Tameside Council Coronavirus Testing

-Test and trace means testing people for coronavirus and then tracing the people an infected person has come into contact with.
 The key role for organisations is to ensure that they follow government guidance including ensuring conducting risk assessments and acting on them to prevent the spread of COVID-19.
-Below is the Government Guidance about maintaining records to support with this, and resources to enable you to create a QR Code Poster:
+Below is the Government and NHS Guidance about maintaining records to support with this, and resources to enable you to create a QR Code Poster if needed: